-A Planogram, otherwise known as a visual representation of your store’s products positioning and space allocation on shelf, is not just a shiny tool used by space planners.
+A planogram, otherwise known as a visual representation of your store’s products positioning and space allocation on the shelf, is not just a shiny tool used by space planners.
 From ensuring sufficient inventory levels on your shelf to assisting in the process of mapping your store, it can help you maximise sales.
 That is why they are so critical to your store’s success.

 In the past, planograms could only be built manually.
 Today, with the help of technology, you can build a planogram with just a click of a button.